Skip to content

 A list of strings.

-Source code in src/seb/interfaces/task.py
+Source code in seb/interfaces/task.py

 def get_documents(self) -> list[str]: